-- Children/youth with RAD, Asthma, etc. CYS SNAP Respiratory Medical Action Plan - ♣ Children/youth with Special Dietary Requirements CYS Special Diet Statement (allergies/intolerances, religious food preferences, Parental Preference is not an acceptable Special Dietary Requirement) - Children/youth with anaphylaxis or medically alleviated Allergic Reactions CYS SNAP Allergy Medical Action Plan (must accompany a Diet Statement for food allergy) - Children/youth with Diabetes CYS SNAP Diabetes Medical Action Plans (Daily & Emergency) - Children/youth with Seizure Disorders, including febrile seizures CYS SNAP Seizure Medical Action Plan - All plans must be STAMPED, SIGNED, & DATED by the Health Care Provider; signed by the parent, and signed by the youth when applicable to self-administer medications. - ➡ The Respiratory, Allergy, Diabetes, & Seizure Action Plans expire 1 year from the DATE the Health Care Provider signed the form.
+- Lildren/youth with RAD, Asthma, etc. CYS Respiratory Medical Action Plan - Children/youth with Special Dietary Requirements CYS Special Diet Statement (allergies/intolerances, religious food preferences, Parental Preference is not an acceptable Special Dietary Requirement) - Children/youth with anaphylaxis or medically alleviated Allergic Reactions CYS Allergy Medical Action Plan (must accompany a Diet Statement for food allergy) - Children/youth with Diabetes CYS Diabetes Medical Action Plans (Daily & Emergency) - Children/youth with Seizure Disorders, including febrile seizures CYS Seizure Medical Action Plan - All plans must be STAMPED, SIGNED, & DATED by the Health Care Provider; signed by the parent, and signed by the youth when applicable to self-administer medications. - The Respiratory, Allergy, Diabetes, & Seizure Action Plans expire 1 year from the DATE the Health Care Provider signed the form.
 It is the parent's responsibility to ensure updated forms are submitted to Parent Central Services in advance of the current Action Plan's expiration.
 This is to allow the APHN time to review/approve and Parent Central Services to provide current plan to the programs. - All other conditions requiring accommodation will require relevant medical documentation.

-All identified Rescue Medication must be present when child/youth are in childcare/full-day camp/Middle School Teen (MST) Program.
+All identified Rescue Medication must be present when child/youth are in care.
 SKIES instructors and Youth Sports & Fitness staff/coaches will not administer medications to children/youth, parents must be on site during these programs.